opti-josh-holt/opal-tool-runtime-calc/README.md

 This sample project was built to codify several key lessons learned during development:

 1.  **Vercel Deployment:** Vercel requires a specific project structure for serverless functions.
 All backend code must reside in an `/api` directory.
-2.  **Opal SDK Usage:** The idiomatic way to define a tool is with the `@tool` decorator.
-This is simpler than manual registration and correctly sets up the necessary routes.
 3.  **Selective Authentication:** A common pitfall is applying authentication middleware globally.
 This breaks the public `/discovery` endpoint that Opal relies on.
 Authentication must be applied _only_ to the specific tool execution route (e.g., `/tools/calculate_experiment_runtime`).

 ## Project Structure